 Russian Federation helps World Food Programme to support poor families in Kyrgyzstan

-Some 945 tons of Russian-made fortified flour are now heading to WFP warehouses in Osh.
-They will be used as part of food rations for more than 31,500 vulnerable families living below the poverty in the country.
+Some 365 tons of Russian-made fortified vegetable oil are now heading to WFP warehouses in Bishkek and Osh.
+They will be used as part of food rations for more than 27,000 families living below the poverty in the country.

 The Russian Federation is the largest donor to WFP in the Kyrgyz Republic, in both funding and technical support.
 During the past 10 years, the Government of Russia – through WFP – has supported citizens of Kyrgyzstan at various levels, from emergency relief and recovery to development and social protection.